 5.2.2.1 Understand the key factors in faculty success by asking colleges to provide data needed to identify useful metrics by the end of the year.
-The Faculty Senate has a subcommittee examining metrics and methodologies for faculty assessment.
-(Planned)

-5.2.2.2 Benchmark teaching load based on scholarly research and funding at comparable institutions by analyzing the national Delaware Faculty Load Study.
-(100% Complete)
+The Faculty Senate has a subcommittee which examined metrics and methodologies for faculty assessment.
+(Ongoing)

-5.2.2.3 Implement a transition-to-retirement program where faculty can reduce hours, responsibilities, and compensation by offering a Faculty Separation Incentive Program (FSIP).
-(100% Complete)
+- 5.2.2.2 Benchmark teaching load based on scholarly research and funding at comparable institutions by analyzing the national Delaware Faculty Load Study.
+(Complete) - 5.2.2.3 Implement a transition-to-retirement program where faculty can reduce hours, responsibilities, and compensation by offering a Faculty Separation Incentive Program (FSIP).
+(Complete)